chubwyk/DAND_Project_6_Data_Vis/README.md

 **Feeback 3**

 Can we also know the trend of the average of the Home Run among different heights groups?

+**Feeback 4**

+Below are some feedbacks from Udacity Project Reviewer:
+1. Set the window size such that the chart auto fits the browser.
+2. Rename the information in the tooltips such that it is more comprehensible for the reader, e.g. "avg" becomes "batting average".
+3. Rename the legend labels, e.g. "L" becomes "Left-Handed".
+4. Place the title closer to the chart.
+5. Add the number of players (as bubbles) in each Height group for the Home Run series.

 ## Resources
 [Dimplejs official site](http://dimplejs.org/)